ClnViewer/LibWchar2/README.md

 Also, you can use the script `build.sh` from the root directory, this will allow you not to enter these commands with your hands.

-If there is a need to rebuild the script `./ configure`, execute:
+If there is a need to rebuild the script `./configure`, execute:

     ./autogen.sh